MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/User/User.md

 ### UserName

-Specify the account name as a string.
+Specify the account's name as a string.

 ```
 Type: System.String